Wondering if it’s safe to exercise if you have a hernia?

 - Gentle yoga

 Exercises to avoid when you have a hernia

-- Avoid heavy exertion exercises, such as weightlifting, that cause you to strain.
+- Heavy exertion exercises, such as weightlifting, that cause you to strain.

-- Do not over stretch your abdominal wall.
-Movements that lengthen the abdominal muscles, such as an upward dog position in yoga put strain on the muscle walls and should be avoided.
+- Overstretching your abdominal wall.
+Movements that lengthen the abdominal muscles, such as an upward dog position in yoga, put strain on the muscle walls and should be avoided prior to surgery.